RSS

 1996: AK AL CO GA ID IN MS MT NC ND SC SD VA

-2000: AL AR AZ CO FL GA MO NC TN TX VA (Gore needed just ONE state to win)
+2000: AL AR AZ CO FL GA MO NC NV TN TX VA (Gore needed just ONE state to win)

 2004: CO FL IA MO NM NV OH VA (Kerry would have won if he carried FL or OH)